MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 Enqueue timestamp of message is unchanged (it is orginal when message was added to main queue).
 Retention period of a dead-letter queue is generally longer then the source queues.

+Signel dead letter queue can be used for multiple sources.

+## Kinesis Data Streams